The Yummy Life

 • 1 to 2 12-oz bags semi-sweet chocolate chips*

-• 2 to 4 tablespoons canola oil
+• 2 to 4 tablespoons vegetable or grapeseed oil

 *One bag of melted chocolate chips is enough for dipping approx. 15 cookies.
 You may or may not need 2 bags of chips depending on how many cookies you'll be dipping.
 If you'll be using more than 1 bag of chocolate chips, it is best to melt one bag at a time, dip your cookies, and then repeat with the second bag of chips and cookies.
 This way the chocolate won't re-harden before all of the cookies are dipped.